Seven Pagodas of Mahabalipuram: After the tsunami

 Eyewitness accounts of tsunami relics stirred popular and scientific interest in the site.
 Perhaps the most famous archaeological finding after the tsunami was a large stone lion, which the changing shoreline left sitting uncovered on Mahabalipuram's beach.
-Archaeologists have dated it to the 7th century (BBC Staff).
+Archaeologists have dated it to the 7th century CE.
 Locals and tourists have flocked to see this statue since shortly after the tsunami.

 In April 2005, the Archaeological Survey of India (ASI) and the Indian Navy began searching the waters off the coast of Mahabalipuram by boat, using sonar technology (Das).
 They discovered that the row of large stones people had seen immediately before the tsunami were part of a 6-foot-high (Biswas), 70-meter-long wall.
 ASI and the Navy also discovered remains of two other submerged temples and one cave temple within 500 meters of the shore (Das).
-Although these findings do not necessarily correspond to the seven pagodas of myth, they do indicate that a large complex of temples was in Mahabalipuram.
-This draws the myth closer to reality—and there are likely many more discoveries waiting to be found.
+Although these findings do not necessarily correspond to the seven pagodas of legend, they do indicate that a large complex of temples was in Mahabalipuram.
+This draws the legend closer to fact—and there are likely many more discoveries waiting to be found.

 ASI archaeologist Alok Tripathi told The Times of India that, as of his February 2005 interview, sonar exploration had mapped inner and outer walls of the two previously submerged temples.
 He explained that his team could not yet suggest the functions of these buildings (Das).
 A.K.
 Sharma of the Indian Navy could not provide further speculation as to function either, but told The Times of India that the layout of the submerged structures, in relation with the Shore Temple and other exposed structures, closely matched a Pallava-era painting of the Seven Pagodas complex (Das).